pulumi/docs/content/tutorials/importing-aws-infrastructure/index.md

 Duration: 7s
 ```

 The highlighted line in the preview section of the output indicates which property of the existing resource is missing in the resource definition.
 You can use this to correct your resource definition before re-deploying.
+Once a resource is successfully imported, make sure to remove the `import` option from your code because Pulumi is now managing the resource.

 ## Clean-up